GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 While working on an unpacked extension, if the [`key`][docs-key] has not been specified in the manifest, then the extension ID can change.
-For example, when the extension is loaded from a different directory, packed or uploaded to the Chrome Web Store.
+For example, when the extension is loaded from a different director or uploaded to the Chrome Web Store.

 You can use the [`chrome.runtime.getURL()`][api-get-url] method to avoid hardcoding the ID.